How to make a Model Skyscraper.

 Hint: Use the edge of a ruler or blunt dinner knife to help separate the edges.

 You could try lightly dabbing the join with a warm damp cloth but in most cases, I have found this method to be unsuccessful as the card becomes too soft to separate properly and tends to tear more easily.
 If you do damage the box slightly don't worry as you can always cover the damage with a piece of plain paper or card should you wish too.

 I have chosen five boxes of various sizes and a kitchen roll insert.

-Once you have reversed your boxes lay them flat and mark out tabs on each end.
+Once you have reversed the boxes lay them flat and mark out tabs on each end.

 By doing this you will be able to provide a clean flat surface to join your boxes together or a flat side for you to paint and add your detail on your model Skyscraper.

 To mark out your tabs you will need to use your set square and ruler.

 Start by placing your set square on the fold line that is already on the card.
 Then draw a line at 45 degrees as shown below.

 Once this is done use the ruler to measure up 1cm from the fold line at each end of the tab and join your two points together.
 When you have done this all around the box you are ready to cut out the tabs.
 Take some scissors or a craft knife and carefully cut around the lines you have marked out making sure that you do not cut off the existing joining tab that was holding the box together.

 Remember always ask an adult for help when using scissors or craft knives.